oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

 # Configuration and Compliance Management
 ## Introduction
 The objective of this lab is to highlight Oracle Enterprise Manager Cloud Control 13c’s Lifecycle Management capabilities related to configuration and security compliance management of managed targets.
-Each activity focuses on different capabilities for an administrator.
+Each activity focuses on the different capabilities of an administrator.

 *Estimated Lab Time:* 60 minutes